 - High-dose steroid use (more than 20 milligrams of prednisone, 3 mg of dexamethasone or 80 mg of hydrocortisone each day)

-What’s the difference between a third dose of the COVID-19 vaccine and a vaccine booster?
+What’s the difference between an additional dose of the COVID-19 vaccine and a vaccine booster?

-A third dose is given to someone who had a weak immune response to their initial doses.
-This is seen most commonly in immunocompromised patients.
+An additional dose is given to someone who is less likely to have a strong immune response after their initial doses.
+This is most common in immunocompromised patients.

 When and where can I receive a third dose?